jeremyhansonfinger/content-lint/README.md

 bundle exec content-style relative/or/absolute/path/to/your/html/files
 ```

-results in the following lines being written to stdout:
+results in lines such as these being written to stdout:

 ```
-relative/path/to/your/html/files/file_1.html:48: Don't use `support page`.
-Do use `Lintercorp Help Center`. relative/path/to/your/html/files/file_1.html:96: Don't use `application`.
-Do use `app`. relative/path/to/your/html/files/file_2.html:101: Don't use `- (hyphen) or — (em dash) in number ranges`.
-Do use `— (en dash) in number ranges`.
+["test/html/test001.html", 62, "The application is great!", "Don't use `application`.
+Do use `app`", "app/views/dashboard.html.erb"]
+["test/html/test002.html", 102, "Click on the drop down menu.", "Don't use `drop down`.
+Do use `dropdown`", "app/views/help.html.erb"]
 Questions?
 Contact the Professional Standards team.
 ```